JaiPancholi/always-watching/README.md

     - be able to recognise certain faces
     - be able to feedback personalised messages to different individuals

+in the stage 1.5:
+    - train a new face using the camera

 In the second stage of this project, I will connect a Google Home that will allow me to
     - send personalised messages from the pi